- Got a PhD in philosophy

 - I couldn't walk, write, or talk

-- I volunteer at the rehab departments at Palomar Hospital
+- I volunteered for 8 years at the rehab department at Palomar Hospital

 - My new full-time job is recovery and helping others recover